confluentinc/ide-sidecar/src/main/resources/static/templates/flink-table-api-java-example/src/README.md

 - `client.flink-api-key`, `client.flink-api-secret` from [**Menu** → **Settings** → **API keys**](https://confluent.cloud/settings/api-keys)

 Examples should be runnable after setting all configuration options correctly.

+### Table API Playground using JShell

+For convenience, the repository also contains a [JShell](https://openjdk.org/jeps/222) init script for playing around with Table API in an interactive manner.

+1. Run `mvn clean package` to build a JAR file.

+2. Point to the `cloud.properties` file: `export FLINK_PROPERTIES=./src/main/resources/cloud.properties`

+3. Start the shell with `jshell --class-path ./target/flink-table-api-java-examples-1.0.jar --startup ./jshell-init.jsh`

+4. The `TableEnvironment` is pre-initialized from environment variables and available under `env`.

+5. Run your first "Hello world!" using `env.executeSql("SELECT 'Hello world!'").print();`

 ### How to Continue